We ship worldwide. Thousands of adventures delivered to over 30 countries!

-Learn about Ancient China for Kids in the tenth adventure which transports you back to Ancient China.
+Learn about Ancient China in the tenth adventure, which transports you back to Ancient China.

 You will learn about the Great Wall of China, the Terracotta Army, kites, dynasties

 Place the sticker on the timeline and find modern-day China on the world map.
-Find a cosy place to read the illustrated time-travelling Ancient China story with the matching bookmark, then learn some Ancient China facts in the history magazine.
+Find a cosy place to read the illustrated time-travelling story with the matching bookmark, then learn some Ancient China facts in the history magazine.
 Colour in the Ancient China-themed designs, solve the puzzles, then treasure your very own Ancient China-themed stickers.

 Begin the history adventure with a Mysteries in Time subscription box for kids.